For SaaS (software-as-a-service) businesses that are looking for payment processors, there’s no shortage of options in the marketplace.

 One of the biggest drawbacks of SaaS payment processing is that pricing isn’t always transparent.
 Most solutions will charge a transaction fee of between 3-4% per transaction, though this can differ depending on the payment method.

-While a provider might appear good value on the surface, there are a variety of extra costs and hidden fees that can catch you unawares.
-Some payment processors require setup fees, or charge extra for services such as chargebacks or processing foreign currencies.
+While a provider might appear good value on the surface, there are a variety of extra costs and hidden fees that can catch you unaware.
+Some payment processors require setup fees or charge extra for services such as chargebacks or processing foreign currencies.
 In practice, this means you can end up spending far more on SaaS payment processing than necessary.

 Instead of navigating a long list of fees, consider choosing a payment provider (like Stax) that charges a fixed monthly fee for a set of services.
 This way, you always know exactly what you’re paying for.